benzai/BennyChewDev/README.md

 - SwiftUI
 - CoreData
 - UserDefaults
+- R.swift

 ### Notes

 This is an internal project for an indie prototype cryptocurrency iOS app.
 This is my 3rd attempt of building this app in 3 years time.
-The focus was to learn the required technologies of this app (saving coins in multiple lists on a user device).
+The focus was to learn the required (new) technologies of this app (saving coins in multiple lists on a user device).

 ---